-(left) Ruskin’s letter to Allen of 1864, with specific questions regarding rock formations, upon which he must record his observations.
+(Right) Ruskin’s letter to Allen of 1864, with specific questions regarding rock formations, upon which he must record his observations.

 During several Alpine forays under Ruskin’s guidance, Allen’s interest in geology had been deepening and his understanding of rudimentary geology had obviously made an impression on his teacher, so much so that he was sent on a geologizing expedition with specific questions to address for Ruskin as to the lie and formation of certain limestone rocks.
 Partly a test for Allen’s growing knowledge, but also as a source of reliable observation for Ruskin, this successful journey prompted the start of Allen’s own collection.